Terms and Conditions

 - I understand that if I withdraw from the University and received federal financial aid funds I may need to return federal aid to the appropriate programs based on Federal Regulations, 34 CFR parts 668, 682, and 685 Return of Title IV Aid (R2T4).
 The withdrawal date will determine the amount of unearned aid that must be returned.
 Review the R2T4 calculator for an estimate of your unearned aid if applicable.

 I understand that it is the responsibility of the student to:

-- Notify the Financial Assistance office in writing of any changes to the information used to determine your financial aid award, including changes in financial, marital, room and board, health insurance, or academic status (including, but not limited to, changes in enrolled units) and respond to requests for information from the Financial Assistance Office.
+- Notify the Financial Assistance office in writing of any changes to the information used to determine your financial aid, including changes in financial, marital, room and board, health insurance, or academic status (including, but not limited to, changes in enrolled units) and respond to requests for information from the Financial Assistance Office.
 Failure to notify our office will result in a delay in adjusting your financial award, which may result in finance charges to your student account.

 - Complete all Financial Assistance To Do List items initiated on WaveNet in order to receive aid.

 - Notify the Financial Assistance Office of any other scholarships, grants, or loans extended to them from sources outside Pepperdine, even if they have been received directly by the student.

 - Authorize my parent(s) or any other user Guest Access through my WaveNet account.
 I understand that they will not be able to access my student account and/or financial assistance information without Guest Access.

 - Resolve technical and/or computer challenges regarding my Pepperdine email and WaveNet Accounts by contacting the HELP Desk at (310) 506-HELP (4357).
 Furthermore I understand that my Pepperdine email account is the official account and means of communication from the university.
 I will review, read, and take appropriate action as applicable.

 I further understand that: